kbseah/genome-bin-tools/README.md

 ### 1b.
 Identify marker genes and find phylogenetic affiliation (optional)

 Use AMPHORA2 (https://github.com/martinwu/AMPHORA2) or Phyla-AMPHORA (https://github.com/martinwu/Phyla_AMPHORA) to identify conserved marker genes in your assembly, and to assign a taxonomic position.
-Parse the output of the script Phylotyping.pl (here called phylotype.result) for import into R:
+Parse the output of their script Phylotyping.pl (here called `phylotype.result`) for import into R:

 ```
  $ perl parse_phylotype_result.pl -p phylotype.result
 ```